splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-polling.rst

 .. note:: Select :guilabel:`All built-in services` to import all data from built-in CloudWatch namespaces and ensure that built-in dashboards display automatically.

-Review the default AWS integration settings
+Review the default settings
 ==================================================

 After creating an AWS IAM policy and assigning it to a particular role through the guided setup, you can modify your configuration.

-Limit the scope of data collection
+Modify the scope of data collection
 --------------------------------------------------

-By default, Splunk Observability Cloud will bring in data from all supported AWS services associated with your account, with :ref:`certain limitations <aws-data-limits>`.
+By default, Splunk Observability Cloud brings in data from all supported AWS services associated with your account, with :ref:`certain limitations <aws-data-limits>`.

-- To manage the amount of data to import, see :ref:`specify-data-metadata`.

-- Use the check box options in the guided setup to limit the scope of your data collection.
+Use the check box options in the guided setup to limit the scope of your data collection.
 These are the available options:

-  - Amazon Cost and Usage Metrics
+* Collect Amazon Cost and Usage Metrics.
-  - CloudWatch Metrics polling (you can deactivate it altogether, or deactivate the polling but activate AWS Metric Streams instead)
+* Ingest CloudWatch Metrics.
+You can deactivate it altogether, or deactivate the polling but activate AWS Metric Streams instead.
-  - CloudWatch Logs
+* Collect CloudWatch Logs.
-  - :ref:`AWS regions <aws-regions>` to fetch data from
+* Select which :ref:`AWS regions <aws-regions>` to fetch data from.
-  - AWS services to fetch data from
+* Select which AWS services to fetch data from.

+To limit data collection, you can also:

+- Manage the amount of data to import.
+See :ref:`specify-data-metadata`.
-- In the :strong:`Data Management` menu in Splunk Observability Cloud, edit any integration to limit data import.
+- In the :guilabel:`Data Management` menu in Splunk Observability Cloud, edit any integration to limit data import.

   .. image:: /_images/gdi/aws-edit-data-limit.png
     :width: 55%